eusdot/eusdot.github.io/_posts/2022-05-27-Thoughts-about-Digital-Transformation---Part-2.md

 comments: true
 ---

-…because the gap widens over time, the gap between the exponential development of technologies and the linear development of companies.
+How does it come that „digital transformation“ is such a hot topic nowadays although digital technologies are present in the mainstream since years? …because the gap widens over time, the gap between the exponential development of technologies and the linear development of companies.

 ### What is exponential growth?
 In general terms - we all know the answer, latest since the Covid-19 pandemic.
 When speaking about digital technologies, exponential development is related to the core aspects of digital information management - processing, communication and storage capacity - that are commonly described by Moore‘s, Butter‘s and Kryder‘s law.
 These laws describe the technological foundation of today‘s digital transformation, the exponential increase of processing power, communication bandwidth and storage capacity.